5. Operators and Expressions#

 Many operators that expect operands of arithmetic type cause conversions and yield result types in a similar way.
 The purpose is to determine a common real type for the operands and result.
 For the specified operands, each operand is converted, without change of type domain, to a type whose corresponding real type is the common real type.
 Unless explicitly stated otherwise, the common real type is alo the corresponding real type of the result, whose type domain is the type domian of the operands if they are the same, and complex otherwise.
 This pattern is called the usual arithmetic convresions:

-• First, if the corresponding real type of either operand is long double, the other operand is converted, without change of type domain, to a type whose coresponding real type is long double.
+, the other operand is converted, without change of type domain, to a type whose coresponding real type islong double

-• Otherwise, if the corresponding real type of either operand is double, the other operand is converted, without change of type domain, to a type whose coreesponding real type is double.
+, the other operand is converted, without change of type domain, to a type whose coreesponding real type isdouble

-• Otherwise, if the corresponding real type of either operand is float, the other operand is converted, without change of type domain, to a type whose coreesponding real type is float.
+, the other operand is converted, without change of type domain, to a type whose coreesponding real type isfloat

 5.3.2.
 Expressions#